Xiyue-Wang/RetCCL/README.md

 python resnet_lincls.py
 ```

-###Whole-Slide Images retrieval
+### Whole-Slide Images retrieval

-You can use [FISH](https://github.com/mahmoodlab/SISH), when clustering and searching, use our features, then remove the Tree and search directly
+  Please refer to [FISH](https://github.com/mahmoodlab/SISH), when clustering and searching, use our features, then remove the Tree and search directly

 ## License